The Devil Wears Prada (film): Production

 Director David Frankel and producer Wendy Finerman had originally read The Devil Wears Prada in book proposal form.
 It would be Frankel's second theatrical feature, and his first in over a decade.
-He, cinematographer Florian Ballhaus and costume designer Patricia Field, drew heavily on their experience in making Sex and the City.
+He, cinematographer Florian Ballhaus, and costume designer Patricia Field, drew heavily on their experience in making Sex and the City.

 Frankel recalls the whole experience as having high stakes for those involved, since for himself and the others behind the camera it was the biggest project they had yet attempted, with barely adequate resources.
 "We knew we were on very thin ice," he told Variety for a 2016 article on the film's 10th anniversary.
 "It was possible this could be the end of the road for us."

-Weisberger is widely believed to have based Miranda on Anna Wintour, the powerful editor of Vogue, for whom she herself had once worked as a personal assistant.
+Weisberger is widely believed to have based Miranda on Anna Wintour, the editor in chief of Vogue, for whom she herself had once worked as a personal assistant.
 Fear of what Wintour might do in retribution for any visible cooperation with the production posed obstacles, not just in the fashion industry but also in Hollywood.

 Pre-production

-Fox bought the rights to Weisberger's novel before it was not only published in 2003, but even finished.
-Carla Hacken, then the studio's executive vice president, had only seen the first hundred pages of manuscript and an outline for how the rest of the plot was to go.
+Fox bought the rights to Weisberger's novel not only before its publication in 2003, but before it was even finished.
+Carla Hacken, then the studio's executive vice president, had only seen the first hundred pages of the manuscript and an outline for how the rest of the plot was to go.
 But for her that was enough.
 "I thought Miranda Priestly was one of the greatest villains ever," she recalled in 2016.
 "I remember we aggressively went in and scooped it up."